ansys/pymapdl/doc/source/user_guide/convert.rst

     >>> mapdl.parameters['DEF_Y']
     4.532094298033

 Script Translation
 ~~~~~~~~~~~~~~~~~~
-Existing ANSYS scripts can be translated using:
+Existing ANSYS scripts can be translated using :func:`convert_script()
+<ansys.mapdl.core.convert_script>`

 .. code:: python

-    import pyansys
+    import ansys.mapdl.core as pymapdl
     inputfile = 'ansys_inputfile.inp'
     pyscript = 'pyscript.py'
-    pyansys.convert_script(inputfile, pyscript)
+    pymapdl.convert_script(inputfile, pyscript)

 Of particular note in the following examples is how most of the
 commands can be called as a method to the ansys object rather than
 sending a string as a command.
 Additionally, take note that some
-commands require the ``with mapdl.non_interactive:`` directive since
+commands require the :attr:`Mapdl.non_interactive
+<ansys.mapdl.core.Mapdl.non_interactive>` context manager since some
-some commands require and may break the server connection for some
+commands require and may break the server connection for some
 interfaces (e.g. CORBA) or are invalid (as in gRPC).

 Also note that APDL macros that use ``*CREATE`` have been replaced
 with python functions.
 This will make the code easier to debug
-should it be necessary to insert a ``breakpoint`` in the script.
+should it be necessary to insert a ``breakpoint()`` in the script.

 Example: VM1 - Statically Indeterminate Reaction Force Analysis
 ---------------------------------------------------------------
-ANSYS MAPDL contains over 200 verification files used for ANSYS
+Ansys MAPDL contains over 200 verification files used for ANSYS
 validation and demonstration.
 These validation files are used here to
-demo the use of the PyMAPDL file translator
+demo the use of the PyMAPDL file translator :func:`convert_script()
-``ansys.mapdl.core.convert_script`` and are available in:
+<ansys.mapdl.core.convert_script>` and are available in:

 .. code:: python